Official Tourism Site: http://exploreedmonton.com/

 There are several key hotspots for nightlife in Edmonton.
-The most popular is the Whyte Ave (82nd Ave) strip, concentrated between 99 St and 109 St. Downtown - Jasper Ave features numerous good places to go out, mostly in the 105 St. to 116 St. area.
-Home of West Edmonton Mall (former largest mall in the world), which includes an indoor amusement park and waterpark, skating rink, pirate ship and free sea lion shows.
+The most popular is the Whyte Avenue (82nd Avenue) strip, concentrated between 99 Street and 109 Street.
+The Downtown area features numerous good places to go out.
+The West Edmonton Mall (once the largest mall in the world), includes an indoor amusement park and waterpark, skating rink, pirate ship and free sea lion shows.

-Edmonton plays host to several large festivals each year, hence its local nickname as "The Festival City".
-The most popular of which are the Edmonton Folk Festival and Edmonton Fringe Festival.
-The folk festival is one of the largest in North America and is a multi-day event that takes place at the ski hill beside the Muttart Conservatory which is located mid-way between Whyte Ave and downtown Edmonton in the river valley.
-The fringe festival is located along Whyte ave and surrounding neighbourhoods where street performers, farmers markets, live theatrical performances are all spotlighted.
+Edmonton plays host to several large festivals each year, hence its local nickname as "The Festival City."
+The most popular of these festivals are the Edmonton Folk Festival and Edmonton Fringe Festival.
+The Folk Festival is one of the largest in North America and is a multi-day event that takes place at the ski hill beside the Muttart Conservatory.
+The Fringe Festival is located along Whyte ave and surrounding neighborhoods, and offers street performers, farmers markets, and live theatrical performances.

-In addition to the large number of festivals Edmonton has many major events and concerts.
-Having a large outdoor colliseum provides some of the largest shows in North America with attendance as high as 65,000 people at Commonwealth Stadium concerts, and even higher during Edmonton's newest annual sporting event the Edmonton Honda Indy.
-Edmonton is also home to the Edmonton Oilers, a famed NHL team that was the home of the Canadian and hockey icon Wayne Gretzky who helped win multiple Stanley cups and build a legacy that lasted for decades.
+The city is also home to the Edmonton Oilers, a famed NHL team that was the home of the Canadian and hockey icon Wayne Gretzky, who helped win multiple Stanley cups and build a legacy that lasted for decades.